Andrew-S-Rosen/QMOF/updates.md

-This file will document all updates to the QMOF database.
+This file will document all updates to the QMOF database on Figshare.

 # Current version
 v1.0 - initial release (10/28/20)